Windows Mobile Support

 Cred ca este a 2-a oara când întâlnesc aceasta cerința in decurs de câteva săptămâni.
 Se da un stream și o locație unde trebuie salvat, se c...

-Level 4: Reference Materials & Static Content NOTE: This is part 5 of 7 in a continuing series; please see earlier posts for more backgr...
+Level 3: Voice-based Content and Assessments NOTE: This is part 4 of 7 in a continuing series; please see earlier posts for more background ...

 Categories